Types of Adverbs in English

 Adverbs of Degree

 An adverb of manner is placed by addressing ‘how much’ the action is done.
-These types of adverbs are: Almost, very, much, fully, partly, quite, totally, entirely, deeply, greatly, poorly, enough, too, little, strongly, altogether, rather, etc. examples are in the below sentences:
+These types of adverbs are: Almost, very, much, fully, partly, quite, totally, entirely, deeply, greatly, poorly, enough, too, little, strongly, altogether, rather, etc. Examples are in the below sentences:

 • I have almost done the task.